perldork/saikuro/README.md

 ## Saikuro:

-Saikuro is a Ruby cyclomatic complexity analyzer.
+[Saikuro][1] is a Ruby cyclomatic complexity analyzer.
 When given Ruby source code Saikuro will generate a report listing the cyclomatic complexity of each method found.
 In addition, Saikuro counts the number of lines per method and can generate a listing of the number of tokens on each line of code.

-** Forked from rubyforge.net by Max Schubert
+[1]: http://saikuro.rubyforge.net "Forked from rubyforge.net by Max Schubert"

 ## License:
 Saikuro uses the BSD license.